 DYFS Defense Lawyers in Bergen County with offices in Hackensack, NJ

 The Bergen County NJ DYFS defense lawyers at the Tormey Law Firm LLC represent individuals who have been accused of child abuse or neglect and have been contacted by the Division of Child Protection and Permanency (known as “DCP&P).
-In fact, one of our attorneys is a former Deputy Attorney General who prosecuted DYFS cases in Essex County for four (4) years.
+In fact, one of our attorneys used to work for two of the largest DYFS defense firms in NJ.
 Now, he is a member of our defense team and will use his knowledge and experience to fight these allegations in court.
 Contact our offices anytime for a free initial consultation at 201-556-1571.

 If you receive a substantiation letter from the Division of Child Protection and Permanency (“DCP&P”), formerly known as the Division of Youth and Family Services (“DYFS”), and you are not named as a defendant on a complaint filed by DCP&P for custody or care and supervision of your children, you can file an administrative appeal of the Division’s substantiation.
 In other words, any person who is substantiated by DCP&P to have perpetrated child abuse or neglect is entitled to review of that decision.
 But, if the Division files litigation against you, a family court judge of the New Jersey Superior Court will conduct a Title 9 fact-finding trial to determine whether our not you abused or neglected your child within the meaning of the applicable law.
 On the other hand, DCP&P does not necessarily always file a Title 9 complaint in family court and in those situations you can request an appeal with the Office of Administrative Law (“OAL”).
 In either situation, the Division is required to provide written notification to any “substantiated” perpetrator of child abuse or neglect, regardless of the perpetrator’s relationship to the child victim.
 If DCP&P notified you that you have been substantiated as a perpetrator of child abuse or neglect, you should contact the Hackensack NJ DCP&P defense lawyers at the Tormey Law Firm LLC to discuss your situation and review your appellate options.